liyujiel/CMPT310/README.md

 # A* search in matrix
 ## Description
 The assignment question is a variation of Find Shortest Path.
 The input is the start and goal location in a Matrix(Graph).
-I decided to choose A* algorithm for better performance than Dijkstra algorithm because A* Algorithm contains benefits from Dijkstra and Best-first Search Algorithm.
+A* algorithm outperforms Dijkstra algorithm because A* Algorithm contains benefits from Dijkstra and Best-first Search Algorithm.
 The implementation needs definition for `f(n) = g(n) + h(n)`. `g(n)` is the value of the location, but the heuristic `h(n)` is indecisive.
 After searching online, the physical distance between two locations is the heuristic value.

-There is one thing I was trying to implement in this assignment is get the shortest path without make pre-process of input which is make it as a graph object.
-At this point, each time my script searches the current location will try to get 4 different side locations as neighbor and check it still in the range by check location coordinates.
+Use a graph object to avoid pre-processing inputs for the shortest path.
+The script will check for in-range condition in 4 neighbor location coordinates for each "current location".

-After I got the goal location, another problem I faced is the assignment required return a list of target.
-It will waste space and hard to keep if I use a list contains visited location through searching process.
-So, I create a map named came_from, each time I get a better result, I will store the neighbor location as key, and current location as value.
-Once the search is done, I can track back the target location recursively or return “Not Found”.
+The assignment requires to return a list of target.
+A list containing visited location is space-inefficient and unmanageable.
+So, the script will use a map named `came_from` to store the best neighbor location as key and current location as value in each update.
+The script will track back the target location recursively or return “Not Found” after search completes.

 ## Overview of the script
 There are 3 methods in my python script: